 The Cancer Letter reaches the key opinion leaders in academic oncology and in the biotechnology and pharmaceutical industries.
 Our audience includes faculty and staff members at cancer centers, pharmaceutical and biotechnology companies, government agencies, and Wall Street professionals.

 Based in Washington, D.C., The Cancer Letter provides in-depth coverage of events at cancer centers, the National Cancer Institute, National Institutes of Health, Food & Drug Administration, U.S. Congress and the pharmaceutical industry.

 Over the past four decades, The Cancer Letter has earned acclaim and numerous journalism awards for its investigative coverage of issues that shape oncology.

 Our work has been profiled and cited in The New York Times, The Washington Post, 60 Minutes, 20/20, CNN, NPR, Science, Nature and many other news outlets.
-Our coverage has triggered investigations by Congressional committees, the Institute of Medicine, the Federal Trade Commission, the Securities and Exchange Commission, and the Department of Justice, and contributed to federal action by the Food and Drug Administration, the Federal Bureau of Investigation and Government Accountability Office.
+Our coverage has triggered investigations by Congressional committees, the Institute of Medicine, the Federal Trade Commission, the Securities and Exchange Commission, and the Department of Justice, and contributed to federal action by the Food and Drug Administration, the Centers for Disease Control and Prevention, the Federal Bureau of Investigation and Government Accountability Office.

 We invite you to peruse a selection of our best-remembered stories.